You can protect your data by encrypting a partition in Linux.

 Are you sure?
 (Type uppercase yes): YES

-Next you’ll be asked to type and verify a passphrase for the encryption.
-Make it strong.
+Next, you’ll be asked to type and verify a passphrase for the encryption.
+Make it a strong password or passphrase.

 The /dev/sda1 partition is now encrypted.
 You can check on that by opening up your file manager.
 If you see the tiny lock icon associated with the drive, you know the partition has been encrypted.